enedaveed/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script switches the current user into another user
+This prints the groups the current user is part of